-State Bill Procedural Posture Presumption of Compensability Applicable Employees Other Provisions AB-664 Amended with technical correction and re-referred to the Senate Committee on Labor, Public Employment and Retirement (L., P.E. & R.) (May 18, 2020); amended to account for COVID-19 in the Senate and referred to the L., P.E. & R (Apr.
-17, 2020); Passed Assembly (May 13, 2019) Yes.
-Creates a conclusive presumption that exposure/contracting of a communicable disease-including COVID-19-that is the subject of a state or local declaration of a state of emergency issued after January 1, 2020, arose out of and in the course of employment.
-Applies when applicable employees are directed to enter into quarantine by a licensed health care professional, a public health officer or agent, or employer.
+State Bill Procedu Postur Pregumntion of Compensability Applicable Employees Other Provisions AB Postur th Yes.
+Creates a conclusive presumpti that exposure/contracting of a communicable disease-including COVID-19-that is the subject of a state or local declaration of a state of emergency issued after January 1, 2020, arose out of and in the course employment.
+Applies when applicable employees directed to enter into quarantine by a licensed health care professional, a public health officer or agent, or employer.
 Active firefighting members (whether volunteers, partly paid, or fully paid of certain fire departments).
 Peace officers.
 Health care employees who provide direct patient care in an accurate care hospital.
-Fire and rescue services coordinators who work for the Office of Emergency Services.
-Regulatory Notice Register.
+Fire and rescue services coordinators who work for the California Regulatory Notice Register.
 Requires that the Department of Industrial Relations waive collection on any death benefit payment due arising out of claims covered by this Order.
 Applies retroactively to injuries that occurred prior to the declaration of California's state of emergency.
 Defines the contours of the compensation that must be covered (e.g., full hospital, surgical, medical treatment, disability, indemnity, and death benefits, etc.).
-SB 1159 Rereferred to Committee on Appropriations Yes.
-Provides that an "injury," for the purposes of the state's workers' compensation law, that develops or • A public or private sector employee who is employed to combat the Provides no specified end date for the application of these
+SB 1 Assembly (N 13, 2019) Placed by Committee of Appropriation Yes.
+Provides that an "injury," for the purposes of the state's workers' A public or private sector employee who is employed to Provides no specified end date for the application of

-State Bill Procedural Posture Presumption of Compensability Applicable Employees Other Provisions (May 18, 2020); Passed Senate Committee on Labor, Public Employment and Retirement (May 14, 2020); manifests itself while a critical worker is employed is presumed to arise out of and in the course of the employment.
+State Bill Procedural Posture Presumption of Compensability Applicable Employees Other Provisions suspense file (June 9, 2020); Hearing in Committee on Appropriations rescheduled for June 9, 2020 (Jun.
+3, 2020);; Passed Senate Committee on Labor, Public Employment and Retirement (May 14, 2020); manifests itself while a critical worker is employed is presumed to arise out of and in the course of the employment.
 Defines injury to include illness or death resulting from COVID-19 if all of the following circumstances apply: The injury develops or occurs during a period in which a critical worker is in the service of an essential critical infrastructure employer.
 The injury is confirmed by a positive laboratory test or, if a laboratory test was not available, as diagnosed and documented by the critical worker's physician based on the employee's symptoms.
 The injury results in hospitalization or significant lost time beyond the critical worker's work shift at the time of injury of at least [X] days due to the illness.
 Note, the number of days is not provided in the legislation.
-Provides that the presumption is disputable and may be controverted by other evidence. spread of COVID-19. protections.
+Provides that the presumption is disputable and may be controverted by other evidence. combat the spread of COVID-19. these protections.
 SB 893 Failed passage in Senate Committee on Labor, Public Employment and Retirement (Ayes 0.
-Noes Yes.
+Noes 2.); Yes.
 Provides that an "injury," for hospital employees that develops or manifests itself while employed is presumed to arise out of and in the course of the employment.
-Defines "injury" to a hospital employee Hospital employees who provide direct patient care in an acute care hospital (i.e., a health facility as defined in subdivision (a) or (b) of Section 1250 of the Health and Safety Code.)
-Addresses other workers' compensation issues unrelated to COVID- 19.
-The compensation
+Hospital employees who provide direct patient care in an acute care hospital (i.e., a health facility as defined in subdivision (a) or (b) of Section 1250 of the Health and Safety Code.)
+Addresses other workers' compensation issues unrelated to COVID-19.